Synthetic-Media-Lab/action-flow/documentation/README.cicd-pipeline.md

 ## Troubleshooting

 1. **Permission Issues**: Ensure the service account has the correct roles and permissions, especially `iam.serviceAccounts.actAs` and `Cloud Run Admin`.
-2. **Secrets**: Double-check that the secrets are correctly defined in GitHub.
+2. **Secrets**: Double-check that the secrets and environment variables are correctly defined in GitHub and match the `.env.example` file.
 3. **Deployment Errors**: You can check the deployment logs in the **Google Cloud Console** under Cloud Run to troubleshoot deployment failures.

 ## Summary